jay0512/CECS526_AWS_DEMO/README.md

 - Public cloud infrastructure houses serverless environments, which are invoiced on a usage basis.
 - Most container orchestrators and engines are open sources, and you can use them to run locally for no cost (considering the time needed to deploy and maintain them).

+### Evaluation Testbed
+We set up a prototype testbed running the AWS EC2 container to host four Ubuntu (v16.04) Virtual Machines (VMs).
+Each VM, representing an Edge node, was equipped with 8 CPU cores and 512 MB RAM.
+We deployed the Docker Container on AWS ECS Containers in t2-micro instance.
+The Lambda functions created in python 3.7 which uses 64-bit x86 architecture, for x86-based processors. x86_64 is the default architecture.

 ### Conclusion
+The work presented in this project makes three contributions: (a) a comparison of the platforms and tools used in serverless computing; (b) a thorough analysis of the variations, advantages, and problems associated with serverless computing, in order to offer a more thorough understanding of the subject.
+AWS Lambda is a function as a service, whereas Fargate is a container as a service (CaaS) offering (FaaS offering).
+It is therefore simpler to start using Lambda because Lambda functions do not necessarily need to be packed into containers.
+But Fargate is the way to go if you have containerized applications.